BEN PLATTS-MILLS

 SPEAKING & FACILITATION

 I love working live as a speaker and facilitator.
 I have spoken at venues including the Wellcome Collection, Science Museum, Barbican and the Cheltenham Festival.
 My broadcast appearances include BBC Radio 4, BBC Radio London, Sky News and ITV News.
 I have appeared in conversation with artists, writers, scientists and experts-by-experience.
-I specialise in non-adversarial public facilitation: I work inclusively, acknowledge emotions and create enjoyable, accessible discussion around difficult subjects.
+I specialise in non-adversarial public facilitation: I work inclusively, acknowledge emotions and prioritise accessibility.
 I don't chair debates, I support conversations that allow honesty and safe questioning.
 If you or your organisation need help to create positive public discourse around challenging topics, please get in touch.
 You can see some examples of my work below.

 CRICK INSTITUTE: GENOME EDITING